joniles/mpxj/mkdocs/docs/howto-use-calendars.md

-As it happens, we can do this as our calendars can be organised into a hierarchy, with each "child" calendar inheriting its configuration from its "parent" calendar and overriding that configuration as required(rather like a class hierarchy in a programing language).
+As it happens, we can do this as our calendars can be organised into a hierarchy, with each "child" calendar inheriting its configuration from a "parent" calendar and overriding that configuration as required rather like a class hierarchy in a programing language).